oil in, oil out. but is it acne-safe? - UPDATED JAN 2026

 TOPICAL

-in our own research, we've found some oils are non-comedogenic when mixed into a product but not used on their own, like olive oil (in our sS lipbalm) and jojoba oil (in our hair conditioner). dr. fulton says that mineral oil (derived from petroleum, yuck!) is acne safe - but he also said that safflower and sunflower oils were, too. we are embarking on testing the latter two topically, and will be testing them for comedogenicity.
+in our own research, we've found some oils are non-comedogenic when mixed into a product but not used on their own, like olive oil (in our sS lipbalm) and jojoba oil (in colorganic's lipsticks, which we sold for years). dr. fulton said that mineral oil (derived from petroleum, yuck!) is acne safe - but he also said that safflower and sunflower oils were, too. we tested this in-house, read on for the experiment results below!

 you'll find most lip and mouthcare products - lip balm, lip stick, lip liner, and toothpaste - will contain some pore-clogging ingredient like coconut oil, cocoa butter, soybean oil, argan oil, or in toothpaste that's not an oil but still cloggy: carageenan.